Piramal Pharma Ltd logo

 Which sector does Piramal Pharma Ltd belong to?

-Piramal Pharma Ltd operates in the Healthcare sector within the Pharmaceuticals & Biotechnology industry.
+Piramal Pharma Ltd operates in the Healthcare sector within the Pharmaceuticals industry.
 Sector classification helps investors compare companies affected by similar economic conditions and regulatory changes.

 What is the market capitalisation of Piramal Pharma Ltd?